 Create a VAT Return

-You can use Sage One to produce a VAT Return, and submit this information online to HMRC.
+You can produce a VAT Return and submit this information online to HMRC.
 After you create the VAT Return, you can easily record a payment or refund of the VAT due.

 Once you include a transaction in a VAT Return, you can’t edit or delete the transaction.